Woman dies after being impaled by umbrella at South Carolina beach

 On Wednesday, Tammy Perreault, 63, was at a beach in Garden City when a powerful gust sent the umbrella flying, the sharp end of the pole striking her in the chest, according to Willard.
 Perreault died a short time later at an area emergency room.

-Willard said the umbrella didn’t seem to appear to belong to Perreault.
+Willard said the umbrella didn’t seem to appear to belong to Perreault, KTLA sister station WBTW reports.

 Horry County said it’s “continuing to look into the matter” and its “thoughts are with the family and friends of the victim as they navigate through this difficult time.”